panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 `typeof person` is `'object'` because `person` holds a plain JavaScript object.

+Sometimes the variables that hold objects, for some reason, could be empty.
+Then you need a special value `null`.

+Here are a few use-cases:

-Sometimes the places where objects are expected can receive an empty value: `null`.
-You can use `null` to skip indicating configuration objects.
-When a function that expects to return an object cannot create the object for some reason, it can also return `null`.
+* You can use `null` to skip indicating configuration objects
+* When a function cannot construct an object for some reason, it can return `null`
+* A variable, which later should hold an object, you can initialize with `null`.

 For example, `str.match(regExp)` method returns `null` if no regular expression matches occur: